 In verses 21-24 God casts a backward glance at his supreme purpose in the Judgment previously described: “That they may know.”
 He desires all to know his glory (v.
 21).
 He desires Israel to know his covenant faithfulness (v.
 22).
 And he desires the Gentiles to know that whenever they (briefly) triumphed over his people and nation, it was not because he was unable or unwilling to save them, but because they had sinned, with the result that for a little season he was forced to hide his face from them in judgment (vv.
 23-24; Is.
 54:8).

 Mindful of this purpose, and eager to instill hope in his suffering people, God therefore concludes the prophecy with yet another promise of eschatological redemption (vv.
-25-29).
+25–29).
 The blessings are familiar.
 He will restore the fortunes of Jacob and have mercy on the house of Israel (v.
 25).
 They will forget their former disgrace and live securely in their own land (v.
 26).
-Their holy and blessed life will bring honor to his name (v.
+Their holy and blessed life will bring honor to God’s name (v.
 27).
 They will learn to see his sovereign hand, both in their previous exile and in their return (v.
 28).
 And when in fact they have returned, they will rest in this glorious confidence: Never again shall God hide his face from them in judgment, for he will have poured out his life-transforming Spirit upon all the house of Israel (v.
 29; Heb.
-8:1-13).
+8:1–13).

-How shall we interpret this final promise?
-That it appears to be speaking exclusively of ethnic Israel can scarcely be denied.
-However, the NT assures us that such is not the case.
-In fact, the promise will be fulfilled in Christ, under the New Covenant, in the two-fold Kingdom that he will introduce.
-On this view, Israel’s history of sin, exile, and return stands as a type of the history of all God’s people of all times, whether Jew or Gentile.
-Having sinned in Adam, as well as by their own evil choices, God has exiled them into the Domain of Darkness, where they suffered grievously at the hands of their many enemies.
-Yet because of his everlasting love for them, he will take action.
-In the last days, he will set his glory—the Person and Work of his Son—among the nations, draw a chosen people to him, justify them, fill them with his Spirit, and plant them securely, with neither shame nor disgrace, in their new heavenly homeland.
+We conclude, then, that here Ezekiel is actually speaking of eschatological Israel, of God’s elect in all nations, whether Jew or Gentile (Gal.
+6:16).
+Having sinned in Adam—and also by their own evil choices—God has exiled them in the Domain of Darkness, where they have suffered grievously at the hands of their many enemies.
+But because of his everlasting love for them, he will soon take action.
+He will set his glory—the Person and Work of his Son—among them, draw them to him, justify them, fill them with his Spirit, and plant them securely—with neither shame nor disgrace—in their heavenly homeland above (Heb.
+12:18-24).